CharliePalm/xffl/README.md

 This is the UI for the wildly popular XFFL.

+## Getting started

+  git clone github.com/charliepalm/xffl
+  cd xffl
+  npm i
+  npm run start

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng serve` or `npm run start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding